Information and guidelines for keeping your residing and campus addresses up to date.

 Payroll Services is not authorized to give you an advance on your next paycheck unless you weren't paid, were not paid correctly, or have terminated employment with the University of Iowa.
-(Reference Salary Advances, University Operations Manual.)
+(Reference Salary Advances, University Policy Manual.)

 University Benefits provides comprehensive benefit-related services for faculty, staff, students, and retirees.
 Benefits include health, dental, life, disability, accidental death and dismemberment, long-term care, health and dependent care spending accounts, retirement plans, leaves of absence, catastrophic leave and donations, workers' compensation, vacation, sick leave, and a web based enrollment system.

 Direct deposit is mandatory.

 Your paycheck will be deposited on your payday unless payday falls on a weekend day or a holiday.
 If your payday is a weekend day or a holiday, your paycheck will be deposited on the first banking day after the weekend or holiday.
 For instance, if your payday falls on Saturday your paycheck will be deposited on Monday, unless Monday is a bank holiday, in which case the deposit will be Tuesday.

 To set up or change your bank information, go to Employee Self Service to complete an interactive direct deposit form that will electronically update your payroll records.
 For additional instructions on setting up your direct deposit, see Setting Up Direct Deposit (pdf).

 You may distribute your pay up to a total of three direct deposit accounts.
 Multiple direct deposit accounts must be set up or changed on Employee Self Service.
 Please visit setting up multiple direct deposits and multiple direct deposit examples for more information.

 Direct deposit accounts cannot be set up for banking institutions outside the United States.

 Deadline for changes is 12 p.m. (noon) four business days prior to the payday.